|K. Ripp, Wikimedia|

 My first crush, Michael Esterbrook, came over from across the street in his coonskin cap.
 We played saloon, Davey Crockett and Daniel Boone.
-I’d be Miss Kitty and try to trick him into a kiss, but my brothers were always there, lifting butterfly cocoons from the Shasta daisies or prying quartz rocks from the birdbath to use as ammo, distracting us.
+I’d be Miss Kitty from "Gun Smoke" and try to trick him into a kiss, but my brothers were always there, lifting butterfly cocoons from the Shasta daisies or prying quartz rocks from the birdbath to use as ammo, distracting us.
 I put nasturtiums and white iris in my hair, sucked nectar from the flower tubes.
 Michael never kissed me.
-I kissed my pretty dolls as I lay them in their toy bed.
+I kissed my pretty dolls as I lay them in their tole-painted toy beds.

 |View from Twin Peaks today|